UCI-CHRS/GEE-Training-2025/README.md

 # Google Earth Engine Training
-Welcome to the Accelnet PEER2PEER training on Google Earth Engine!
+Materials for the Google Earth Engine Training held by the Accelnet PEER2PEER early career researchers in Dar es Salaam, Tanzania, June 2025.

 ## Introduction
 We will be using